Dear Friend in Christ,

 That is not an easy question because each candidate presents his/her personal educational and experiential background and we respond by accepting and giving credit for past education and experience.
 So, the “how long?” timeline varies.
 However, in general, we expect that about six months after the candidate begins his/her Course of Studies, he/she will be ordained to the Minor Orders of Acolyte and Lector; then six months to a year later, he/she can be ordained to the Sacred Order of Deacon.
 Those seeking ordination to the Sacred Priesthood ordinarily will serve for one year as a deacon.

 I hope this information helps you as you look at the

 possibility of serving in the ECC+USA as a clergyperson.
-I want
+We want

-to be totally upfront with you as you look at us and I promise I
+to be totally upfront with you as you look at us and I promise we

 be.
 E-mail me at BishopRobert@ecc-usa.org